mattions/neuronvisio/README.rst

 What is it
 ----------

-Neuronvisio is a Graphical User Interface for `NEURON simulator enviroment
+Neuronvisio is a Graphical User Interface for `NEURON simulator environment
 <http://www.neuron.yale.edu/neuron/>`_.
-NeuronVisio connect with NEURON using the new python NEURON interface.
+Neuronvisio connect with NEURON using the new python NEURON interface.

 Features
 --------